paulXmbingu/Boltshift_Frontend/README.md

 - **Secure Payments**: Multiple payment options with enhanced security to ensure safe transactions.
 - **Order Tracking**: Track the status of orders from purchase to delivery.
 - **Responsive Design**: Enjoy a consistent experience across various devices, from smartphones to desktops.
+- **Live Chat**: Connect with customer service representatives in real-time to address queries and resolve issues.

 ## Technologies